-2.1 Introduction
+4.1 Introduction

 As the term Spatial data quality is defined in section 1.
-This module is responsible to take data in form of raster and vector from warehouse and evaluate the data quality parameters defined in section 2 & 3.
-This will help the user to evaluate whether the raw data is useful for computing and quality of information in it.
-The module will have the capability to evaluate both raster (Image) data and vector data in various form.
+This module is responsible to take data in the form of raster and vector from the warehouse and evaluate the data quality parameters defined in sections 2 & 3.
+This will help the user to evaluate whether the raw data is useful for computing and the quality of the information in it.
+The module will have the capability to evaluate both raster (Image) data and vector data in various forms.

-3.6 Design Plan for Spatial Data Quality Service
+3.6 Design Plan for Spatial Data Quality (SDQ) Service

 This section showcases the proposed architecture for data quality module.
 As s in 2.3, below is a visual representation of how the data quality services will evaluate the different types of GIS datasets from various metrics.
 Figure 2 showcased the proposed architecture where the architecture has 2 sub-services for raster data and vector data.

 SDQ for Raster Data

 This service constitutes of four major components.
 First the extraction of area of interest from the satellite data.
-Second step is basic image pre-processing to convert the GIS data to image format for computing.
-Third step to evaluate the data for SDQ using performance parameters from evaluation metrics.
-Fourth step to score the data for data quality based on the performance metrics in step three.
+The second step is basic image pre-processing to convert the GIS data to image format for computing.
+The third step to evaluate the data for SDQ using performance parameters from evaluation metrics.
+The fourth step to score the data for data quality based on the performance metrics in step three.

 SDQ for Vector Data